HIGHLIGHTS-Rugby-Super Rugby week 16

 James Parsons and Sam Prattley also scored tries for the home side, with inside centre Piers Francis slotting home five conversions.

 The Brumbies, who are stalled on 39 competition points, got a penalty try from a rolling maul, while Matt Toomua also crossed with Christian Lealiifano adding a conversion and penalty for the visitors, who were held scoreless in the second half.
-(Compiled by Greg Stutchbury, Nick Said and Mark Gleeson; Editing by Rex Gowar / Ian Ransom)
+(Compiled by Greg Stutchbury and Nick Said; Editing by Amlan Chakraborty and Clare Fallon)

 PARIS, Feb 2 France manager Guy Noves on Thursday named the following team to face England at Twickenham in the Six Nations on Saturday: